You are currently viewing Drupchhu or Holy Spring Waters in Bhutan: Beliefs and Benefits

 Bartsham and Biddung villages use Jomorichu Drupchhu against tumors, headaches, and general ailments.

-Tsheringma Drupchhu is sought to treat throat-related disorders and for progressing melodious voice while Thuji Drak Drupchhu is believed to be a remedy for people with speech difficulty.
+Tsheringma Drubchhu is sought to treat throat-related disorders and for progressing melodious voice while Thuji Drak Drubchhu is believed to be a remedy for people with speech difficulty.

 Also Read: Thuji Dra, the Cliff of Compassion where Phajo had a Vision of Chenrezig